jmielkeway/ccos4rbpi_volume0/chapter10/write.md

         file->ops = &tty_file_ops;
 ```

-The relevent device files have generic operations concretely implemented by the `tty_file_ops`.
+The relevant device files have generic operations concretely implemented by the `tty_file_ops`.
 This structure, along with the rest of the kernel' generic TTY code is defined in [src/tty.c](code0/src/tty.c):

 ```C
 static struct file_ops tty_file_ops = {